 The graduates used for this calculation are not restricted to a cohort.
 They may have graduated early or they may have graduated in four years or more years.
-However, all graduates considered for this calculation must have graduated with a regular diploma (diploma type = G - General, C - College Preparatory, B - College Preparatory & Vocational, or V - Vocational).
+However, all graduates considered for this calculation must have graduated with a regular diploma (diploma type = G).
 Diploma Type is an element collected via SR. The denominator for this rate is the count of graduates for the academic year.